Understanding Gender, Biomantic Orientation, And Romantic Attraction

 People who are asexual typically experience little to no sexual attraction, according to the Trevor Project.
 Asexual people may fall on a spectrum.
 Some people who identify with this label sometimes experience sexual attraction, whereas others do not.

 Other labels, like demisexual and grey-asexual, might also be used to describe someone’s relationship to asexuality.
-Demisexuality can mean not forming sexual attraction until a strong romantic or emotional connection is formed, and grey-asexuality can mean experiencing a spectrum of sexual attraction that may be considered atypical.
+Demisexuality can mean not forming sexual attraction until a strong romantic or emotional connection is formed, and grey-asexuality refers to experiencing a spectrum of sexual attraction that may be considered atypical.
 Some asexual people identify as both asexual and aromantic.

 What is the aromantic orientation?
 Understanding a lack of romantic attraction

-A person who identifies as aromantic generally does not experience romantic attraction and may not experience a desire to have a romantic relationship.
+A person who identifies as aromantic generally does not experience romantic attraction and may not desire a romantic relationship.
 People who are both asexual and aromantic may not experience sexual or romantic attraction at all but might desire other forms of connection with people, such as a queer platonic relationship (QPR) or friendship.

 Are all asexual people aromantic?
 Sexual orientation and aromanticism